New methods help Argentinian farmers brace for bad weather.

 These three types, called deep core, wide core, and broad stratiform, coincide with the phases of a system.
 Zuluaga explained, “Imagine a big storm with a lot of lightning and wind.
 The air starts rising, making big, deep plumes that go up in the atmosphere.
 That’s what we call deep core.
 Next, the cells become bigger and shallower, and they become wide cores.
 Later, when everything is dying out, they become broad stratiform, where the rainfall is light, but widespread.”
 Severe weather follows, cycling from hail near foothills in places like Mendoza to flooding and tornadoes on the La Plata Basin, Argentina’s central plains.

 Taking things a step further, they looked at average monthly lightning rates.
 Lightning strikes near severe storms, so information on its whereabouts could corroborate what the radar data showed.
-Merged data from the TRMM Lightning Imaging Sensor (LIS) and the Optical Transient Detector on Microlab-1, archived at the Global Hydrology Resource Center (GHRC) DAAC, confirmed the locations of the storms.
+Merged data from the TRMM Lightning Imaging Sensor (LIS) and the Optical Transient Detector on Microlab-1, archived at NASA's Global Hydrology Resource Center (GHRC) DAAC, confirmed the locations of the storms.
 Rasmussen said, “We identified Mendoza as having large amounts of severe episodes of hail.
 There’s also this strong lightning bull’s eye right over it.”

 With the search narrowed, Rasmussen devised a way to close in further.
 They needed a map that validated where the three types of storms struck land.
 This is typically created using in situ measurements, such as meteorological ground stations.
 But South America has few of these.
 She realized local newspapers could show major storm events.